-- A8 Notwithstanding condition (A7), where there are no NATA accredited laboratories for a specific analyte or substance, then duplicate samples must be sent to at least two separate laboratories for independent testing or evaluation. - A9 Monitoring and sampling must be carried out in accordance with the requirements of the following documents (as relevant to the sampling being undertaken), as amended from time to time: - (a) for waters and aquatic environments, the Queensland Government's Monitoring and Sampling Manual 2009 Environmental Protection (Water) Policy 2009 - (b) for groundwater, Groundwater Sampling and Analysis A Field Guide (2009:27 GeoCat #6890.1) - (c) for noise, the Environmental Protection Regulation 2008 - (d) for air, the Queensland Air Quality Sampling Manual and/or Australian Standard 4323.1:1995 Stationary source emissions method 1: Selection of sampling positions, as appropriate for the relevant measurement - (e) for soil, the Guidelines for Surveying Soil and Land Resources, 2nd edition (McKenzie et al. 2008), and/or the Australian Soil and Land Survey Handbook, 3rd edition (National Committee on Soil and Terrain, 2009) - (f) for dust, Australian Standard AS3580.
+- A5 All monitoring required must be undertaken by a suitably qualified person. - A6 If requested by the administering authority in relation to investigating a complaint, monitoring must be commenced within 10 business days. - A7 All laboratory analyses and tests required must be undertaken by a laboratory that has NATA accreditation for such analyses and tests. - A8 Notwithstanding condition (A7), where there are no NATA accredited laboratories for a specific analyte or substance, then duplicate samples must be sent to at least two separate laboratories for independent testing or evaluation. - A9 Monitoring and sampling must be carried out in accordance with the requirements of the following documents (as relevant to the sampling being undertaken), as amended from time to time: - (a) for waters and aquatic environments, the Queensland Government's Monitoring and Sampling Manual 2009 - Environmental Protection (Water and Wetlan Biodiversity) Policy 2019 - (b) for groundwater, Groundwater Sampling and Analysis A Field Guide (2009:27 GeoCat #6890.1) - (c) for noise, the Environmental Protection Regulation 2019 - (d) for air, the Queensland Air Quality Sampling Manual and/or Australian Standard 4323.1:1995 Stationary source emissions method 1: Selection of sampling positions, as appropriate for the relevant measurement - (e) for soil, the Guidelines for Surveying Soil and Land Resources, 2nd edition (McKenzie et al. 2008), and/or the Australian Soil and Land Survey Handbook, 3rd edition (National Committee on Soil and Terrain, 2009) - (f) for dust, Australian Standard AS3580.